-The strain gauges employed are the PFL-10-1 type.
+The strain gauges employed are of the type PFL-10-1.
 They are Polyester linear gauges with mild steel compensation.
-This is a foil strain gauge with a polyester resin backing.
-This type of strain gauge is characterized by 2 cm lead wires pre-attached, a Strain Limit of 2 % (20000 μ strain), operational temperature [20, 80] °C and nominal resistance of 120 Ω .
+This is a foil strain gauge having polyester resin backing.
+This type of strain gauges is characterized by 2 cm lead wires pre-attached, Strain Limit of 2 % (20000 μ strain), operational temperature [20, 80] °C and nominal resistance equal to 120 Ω .